-id The identifier of the current CDF.
+id Identifier of the current CDF.
 This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF.

-varNum The zVariable number.
+varNum zVariable number.

-dataType The data type.
+dataType Data type.

 The following example returns the data type of zVariable "MY_VAR" in a CDF.